What Should We Learn From the XZ Situation as Package Maintainers?

 What about the GPG signature, though?

-As said previously in this article, it’s unfortunately quite common that upstream developers only sign such custom made tarballs and not commits/tags on the git sources themselves (which is one of the reason package maintainers may choose to base their packages on them).
+As said previously in this article, it’s unfortunately quite common that upstream developers only sign such custom made tarballs and not commits / tags on the git sources themselves (which is one of the reason package maintainers may choose to base their packages on them).

 However, as said in the first chapter of this article, it’s important to remind that the infected xz tarball was signed with the OpenPGP key of the (co-)maintainer of the project himself (who also introduced the backdoor).
-That raise an important question: “To which degree do we want to trust a GPG signature over anything else (in this particular case, over a more transparent source)?”
+That raises an important question: “To which degree do we want to trust a GPG signature over anything else (in this particular case, over a more transparent source)?”

-While the signature on its own indeed proved the identity of the person that created the tarball (and that it has not been altered since it got signed), it does not guarantee anything about the content of the archive in the first place (as the xz situation demonstrated)!
+While the signature on its own indeed proved the identity of the person that created & signed the tarball (and that it has not been altered since it got signed), it does not guarantee anything about the content of the archive in the first place (as the xz situation demonstrated)!
 When the people themselves are compromised, the signatures worth nothing.

 So, what action will I take on my side?

-I already started the effort of switching the source of the packages I maintain on Arch Linux side that are currently based on such custom made tarballs to either the auto-generated tarball made by the git platform the code is hosted on, or to the git sources themselves directly (hopefully not at the expense of a GPG signature but I will probably do it if there’s no other choice).
+I already started the effort of switching the source of the packages I maintain on Arch Linux side that are currently based on such custom made tarballs to either the auto-generated tarball made by the git platform the code is hosted on, or to the git sources themselves directly (hopefully not at the expense of a GPG signature but I will do it if there’s no other choice).

-With the recent xz situation, I think that basing our packages on a more transparent source, at the potential cost of more complex packages to maintain (as the eventual pre-required steps needed for the source to be usable in the first place would now be on our side), is worth the price.
+With the recent xz situation, I think that basing our packages on a more transparent source, at the potential cost of more complex packages to maintain (as the eventual pre-required steps needed for the source to be usable in the first place would now be on our side) is worth the price.

-This is not only a downstream/packaging matter but also an upstream one
+This is not only a downstream / packaging matter but also an upstream one

-While package maintainers can make changes on their sides to bring more transparency into their packages and mitigate eventual issues, it’s in my opinion very important that all of this turns into a common effort in which upstream developers adapt their development and release workflow to provide transparent sources/artifacts without skimping on the “trust path” they provide with it.
+While package maintainers can make changes on their sides to bring more transparency into their packages and mitigate eventual issues, it’s in my opinion very important that all of this turns into a common effort in which upstream developers adapt their development and release workflow to provide transparent sources / artifacts without skimping on the “trust path” they provide with it.

 (I started doing this myself for the few projects I’m developing 😀).